oracle-livelabs/database/db-23c-fundamentals/new-sql-firewall/new-sql-firewall.md

     ```
     ![start capture](images/im9.png " ")

-9. Now sign out of the test user and back in as the DB23AI user.
+9. Now sign out of the TEST user and back in as the DB23AI user.

     * the password is Oracledb_4U#